UPenn Supplemental Essays 2025-26 – Prompts & Advice

 UPenn Supplemental Essays – Prompt #2

 2) How will you explore community at Penn?
-Consider how Penn will help shape your perspective and identity, and how your identity and perspective will help shape Penn.
+Consider how Penn will help shape your perspective, and how your experiences and perspective will help shape Penn.
 (150-200 words)

 UPenn Supplemental Essays – School & Program-Specific Prompts